Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Nano-composites give the best long-term polish and even wear, while non-nano materials offer greater fracture resistance for heavy-load areas.
 Choosing the right one comes down to where the tooth sits and how much force it takes, which is exactly what we assess for you.

-Replacing silver fillings with composite
+Replacing silver fillings

 Composite bonding repairs and refreshes